FiziQaiser/Discord-AI-MiniGames/README.md

 ## Introduction

 **Discord-AI-MiniGames** is a Discord bot that brings classic games with a twist of advanced AI.
-This repository features a Tic-Tac-Toe game where players can challenge a computer opponent that uses the Alpha-Beta Pruning Minimax algorithm for optimal gameplay.
-Built with `discord.py`, this bot showcases intelligent gameplay and strategic depth, making classic games more exciting and interactive.
+This repository currently features Tic-Tac-Toe and Connect 4, allowing players to challenge computer opponents or friends in games that use optimal strategies.
+Built with `discord.py`, this bot offers intelligent gameplay and a fun experience.

 ## Features

+- **Play with Friends or Against AI:** Enjoy Tic-Tac-Toe and Connect 4 with other users or challenge the bot, which uses advanced AI for strategic gameplay.
+- **Tic-Tac-Toe with Alpha-Beta Pruning Minimax Algorithm:** The bot leverages Alpha-Beta Pruning with the Minimax algorithm to deliver a competitive Tic-Tac-Toe experience.
-- **Alpha-Beta Pruning Minimax Algorithm:** Optimizes decision-making in Tic-Tac-Toe for challenging gameplay.
+- **Connect 4 with Alpha-Beta Pruning Minimax Algorithm:** Challenge the bot in Connect 4, where it applies optimal decision-making through Alpha-Beta Pruning to create a challenging experience.
-- **Discord Integration:** Seamlessly integrates with Discord using `discord.py`.
+- **Discord Integration:** Seamlessly integrates with Discord using `discord.py` for smooth and interactive gameplay.
-- **Game Expansion:** Framework designed for easy addition of new games with similar AI techniques.
+- **Game Expansion:** The bot’s design supports the addition of new games and AI-based features, enabling ongoing enhancements.

 ## Setup